AllanJamil/alm02-allan-pedram/README.md

 ## Jenkins

 The project folder contains two Jenkinfiles.
-Apply them to separately pipelines for desired goals.
+Apply them to separately to different pipelines for desired goals.

 #### Jenkinsfiledeployment